Ankitkumardmk98/Weather_App/README.md

     ```
 7. Known Issues:

-    The app may not display data if the API key is invalid or expired.
+   - The app may not display data if the API key is invalid, expired, or missing.
-    The app may take time to load the weather data depending on your internet connection.
+   - Weather data may take time to load depending on the internet connection speed.